 1948, 18 acres of land were purchased and construction began on what was to be known as the “La Mirada Drive-In Theatre.”
 At the time, the land consisted of a dairy and an orange orchard.
 The area was unincorporated and known as “Dairy Valley.”
 This was prior to the existence of the city of Santa Fe Springs and thus the name “La Mirada” was chosen since that was the nearest city to this location.

-In 1950, two years later, our large, single-screen theatre first opened for business.
+On November 5, 1953, the La Mirada Drive-In opened for business.
 It was one of the largest drive-in theatres in the country, with the capacity to hold more than 1,000 cars.
+The drive-in movies that night were “Wings of the Hawk” and “Golden Blade.”

 One unique aspect of the theatre design was that a large area in front of the grounds, between the screen tower and the front of the street, was reserved with the idea of building walk-in theatres, restaurants, or other future projects.
 There was even some speculation to build a “heli-port” and set up a helicopter transportation service to transport executives from La Mirada/Downey to downtown Los Angeles.
 For whatever reason, this idea never quite materialized.